 The most common way is when the customer uses their own board siding.
-This could be plywood or CMP board.
-This will then be covered with chicken wire and installed on the exterior walls instead of our typical sheeting.
+This could be plywood or CMP board. or the PBR panel can be installed backwards so it has more flat area.
+Then this will then be covered with chicken wire and installed on the exterior walls instead of our typical sheeting.
 Stucco will be applied over this surface.
 There are a few things we can do for you to make this easy.

 Second, we can alter the spacing of the girts themselves.
 Most of these wood panels are 4 x 8 feet in size, we can adjust the girt spacing to every 4 feet or even 2 feet on center to accommodate your panel size.

 Finally, we will remove our wall sheeting so your are not paying for something you will not require.

 The final result is a building that resembles that of a residence and not a commercial steel building.

 One of the best options we have found is for the building to designed with standard deflection and girts are spaced for plywood.
 And then a synthetic stucco system is applies or an EFIS system is attached.
 With these systems it will flex with the building.

 But either way please work with us to make sure your building is designed for what you want to do.

 There should never be the requirement for welding.

 However a cutting torch may come in very handy.